 Globally, tariffs on agriculture are significantly higher than in most other sectors.
 This means that UK farmers will face high tariffs exporting to the EU, our biggest trading partner.
 This will make UK products less competitive on EU markets and will, in many sectors, in particular sheep, significantly reduce domestic prices.

 As well as trade, the UK agriculture industry and the wider agricultural supply chain use EU labour in their workforce.
 Under a no-deal Brexit, free movement of labour with the EU would end.
 While existing EU workers would be eligible to register for settled status, businesses are likely to find it harder to source permanent and seasonal labour from abroad.
 With UK employment at an all-time high, finding UK workers to fill these gaps will be challenging.

-Potentially, before 29 March.
-If it becomes apparent that no deal is the likely outcome, sterling is likely to weaken against the euro and dollar, just as it did after the June 2016 referendum.
+The impact is already being felt, sterling has weakened against the euro and dollar, just as it did after the June 2016 referendum.
 This would make imported inputs more expensive.
 Companies benefiting from favourable currency movements will most likely see this offset by the imposition of tariffs in a no-deal situation.